-[3.11] Hateful Hierophant- Non-Crit Glacial Cascade Totems!
-5M+ sDPS, Easy Mapper & Bosser
+[3.12] Hateful Hierophant- Non-Crit Glacial Cascade / Shockwave Totems!
+5M+ sDPS

-+ Totems have inherent defensive benefits and will tank hits for you.
++ Totems have inherent defensive benefits and will tank for you in tough league content.

 - Not SSF-viable as very specific uniques are needed.

 Core Concept: Hatred Scaling with Supreme Ego

 The idea of the build is to have a skill which starts with physical damage and converts 100% to cold, in order to double-dip from the Hatred Aura and scale damage by boosting Hatred's effectiveness.

 A Quick Bit of Math: first, Hatred aura gives 25% of physical as extra cold.
 Then, 18% more cold damage.
 If a skill converts 100% of physical to cold, that is